hpsc-lab/SecureArithmetic.jl/README.md

 ## Authors
-SecureArithmetic.jl was initiated by [Michael Schlottke-Lakemper](https://www.uni-augsburg.de/fakultaet/mntf/math/prof/hpsc)
+SecureArithmetic.jl was initiated by [Michael Schlottke-Lakemper](https://hpsc.math.uni-augsburg.de)
-(University of Augsburg, Germany), who is also its principal maintainer.
+(University of Augsburg, Germany).
+Together with Arseniy Kholod (University of Augsburg, Germany), he is its principal maintainer.

 ## License and contributing